it3ration/SimpleForm/README.md

 # SimpleForm
-A simple form that will connect to a backend (Express)
+A simple form that will connects to a database and performs CRUD operations.